naderjlyr/Nit-Atom/README.md

 ## What is Nit?

-According to its [Official Website](https://atom.io/), Nit is an expressive programming language with a script-like syntax, a friendly type-system and aims at elegance, simplicity and intuitiveness.
+According to its [official website](http://nitlanguage.org), Nit is an expressive programming language with a script-like syntax, a friendly type-system and aims at elegance, simplicity and intuitiveness.
+The Nit project is currently in alpha stage, at v0.8.
+It is in active development, moving fast and the APIs are still evolving

 ## What is Atom?